We Are Here For Your Hollywood Business

 - avoid use of common areas such as shared kitchens, laundry rooms or recreational facilities, especially in shared housing or multi-housing developments

 Businesses in our community must adhere to the guidelines governing their operations, and patrons of reopened business are encouraged to report violations, which may result in warnings, citations, fines and/or business closures.
-Through August 5, County and municipal code and law enforcement teams have issued 171 citations and 1,172 warnings.
+Through September 1st, County and municipal code and law enforcement teams have issued 1,727 warnings and citations.
 Residents are urged to call 311 or visit MyBroward.Broward.org to anonymously report violations.

 The new Order also updates the following attachments for business guidance: Attachment 2 (Restaurants and Food Establishments), Attachment 5 (Movie Theaters); Attachment 6 (Community Rooms, Fitness Centers and Gyms in Housing Developments); and Attachment 14 (Commercial Gyms and Fitness Centers).